DavidMzq/GettingCleaningDataCourseProject/CodeBook.md

 you can type "names(AllData)" after R prompt to see the whole names.

-# 4¡¢Extracts only the measurements on the mean and standard deviation for each measurement.
+# 4. Extracts only the measurements on the mean and standard deviation for each measurement.
 AllDataExtracted<-AllData[,grep("Subject|Activity|\\b-mean()\\b|\\b-std()\\b", colnames(AllData))]  # Keep those columns contain "Subject", "Activity, "-mean()" and "-std()", while all others will be removed.

 # You can type "names(AllDataExtracted)" and you should find 68 variables with all variables contian "mean()" and "std()" as part of their name, and the first 2 are "Subject" and "Activity".